-- 6.5 To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - 6.6 To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - 6.7 To emphasise the need for good levels of communication between all members of staff. - 6.8 To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 6.9 To develop and promote effective working relationships with other agencies, especially the Police and Multi agency safeguarding hub (MASH). - 6.10 To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.
+- 5.10 To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - 5.11 To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - 5.12 To emphasise the need for good levels of communication between all members of staff. - 5.13 To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - 5.14 To develop and promote effective working relationships with other agencies, especially the Police and Multi agency safeguarding hub (MASH). - 5.15 To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance)2, and a single central record is kept for audit.

-7. Values
+6. Values

-- 7.1 Supporting Children. - 7.2 We recognise that a child who is abused or is a witness to violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - 7.3 We recognise that our school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 7.4 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - 7.5 We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect. - 7.6 Our school will support all children by: - encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - promoting a caring, safe, and positive environment within the school. - responding sympathetically to any requests for time out to deal with distress and anxiety.
+- 6.1 Supporting Children. - 6.2 We recognise that a child who is abused or is a witness to violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - 6.3 We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 6.4 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - 6.5 We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect. - 6.6 Our school will support all children by: - encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - promoting a caring, safe, and positive environment within the school. - responding sympathetically to any requests for time out to deal with distress and anxiety.